udkyo/outer-wilds-head-tracking/README.md

   - When using the model ship (prevents camera lock-ups)
   - When zoomed in with the signalscope (so you can aim precisely)
 - It'll come back on its own when you're done

-## Troubleshooting

-### Nothing happens when I move my head

-**Check OpenTrack:**
-- Is it running with a green "tracking" indicator?
-- Move your head - do the numbers change?
-- Did you click the **Start** button?
-- Is Output set to "UDP over network" with port `5252`?

-**Check the game:**
-- Did you launch through OWML?
-(Check if the OWML console window is open)
-- Press F9 in case you accidentally disabled tracking
-- Press F8 to recenter
-- Check the OWML console for any error messages

-**If you're using your phone:**
-- Are your phone and computer on the same WiFi?
-- Did you enter the right IP address?
-- Check Windows Firewall isn't blocking OpenTrack
-- Make sure you set Input to "UDP over network" (not Output - that's different!)

-### The camera is shaky or jittery

-This is usually fixed with filtering:

-1. In OpenTrack, set **Filter** to "Accela"
-2. Click the filter settings button
-3. Increase smoothing to 1.5-2.0
-4. Add a small deadzone (maybe 0.5 degrees)

-### The camera is too sensitive or not sensitive enough

-1. In OpenTrack, click the **Mapping** button
-2. You'll see curves for Yaw, Pitch, and Roll
-3. Drag the curves to change sensitivity:
-   - Pull them down to make movements smaller
-   - Push them up to make movements bigger
-4. Click OK and test

-You can also adjust sensitivity in the mod's config file if you want different sensitivity for each axis.

-### Tobii users: The camera spins wildly

-If turning your head slightly makes you look all the way behind you:

-1. Close "Tobii Game Hub" (but keep "Tobii Experience" running)
-2. Restart OpenTrack
-3. The problem is that Game Hub sends its own tracking data that interferes with OpenTrack

-You only need Tobii Experience for hardware detection - Game Hub does something weird resulting in graphical artifacts

-### The mod doesn't show up in OWML

-1. Make sure you installed it through the OWML mod manager, or
-2. If manual install, check the folder is in `OWML/Mods/` with `manifest.json` inside
-3. Restart OWML
-4. Check the OWML console for errors

 ## Building from Source